irreducible-leaf/mnist-overkill/README.md

 - [ ] Create a Gradio web app to serve the model

-- [ ] Use DVC to incorporate the full MNIST dataset
+- [ ] Use DVC to incorporate the full MNIST dataset, to emulate acquisition of new data

 - [ ] Dockerize the web app